Breath Work

 • Humidifies and warms inhaled air

-• Increases airflow to arteries, veins, and nerves
+• Increase air flow to arteries, veins and nerves

 • Slows down breathing